top of page

 Ask L2: When the workload is too much

-"Like, there is so much work on my plate that I barely can break away to pee when I have to much less take a break."
+"There is so much work on my plate that I barely can break away to pee when I have to, much less take a break."

 Disclaimer: Identities are kept confidential.
 The advice given here should be taken at your own risk.
 If you are having true mental or physical issues, please seek professional assistance.